nprice1/blog/content/post/character-creator-pt2.md

 stuff I could use for generating some animated sprites for my generated DnD character I made in [Part 1](/post/character-creator.html).
 My swagger spec shows that this endpoint will take in a `CharacterInfo`, and based on those choices I can walk the sprite sheet folder and pick the appropriate body, weapons, and armor.
-Now the tricky part is how to easily defined which images to select given some condition in the provided `CharacterInfo`.
+Now the tricky part is how to easily define which images to select given some condition in the provided `CharacterInfo`.
 Since I already have a fancy `Choice` abstraction, I decided to just extend that a bit.

 # AllowedPaths